Technology, Social Media, and Mental Health

 Early/Frequent Access to Smartphones and Social Media – "Screen-based childhood" began to supplant "play-based childhood" when parents began keeping kids home in an attempt to increase safety, and increased with the advent of smartphones with social media apps.
 The remarkable negative impact of access to smartphones and social media is outlined below.

-(From the resources titled, "The Anxious Generation", "After Babel", and "Let Grow" listed below.)
+(From the resources titled, "The Anxious Generation" and "After Babel" by Jonathan Haidt and Zach Rausch, listed below.)

 -